Tobin Video Transfer Telecine Equipment

 * Tobin TVT-16 Older model used in Russia (in Russian) (Hope he’s saying something nice!)

-For Progressive Scan High Definition files made by computer hookup, look at our TVT-8PHD model.
+For Progressive Scan High Definition files made by computer hookup, look at our now discontinued TVT-8PHD model.
 This does true Frame By Frame scanning, where each film picture goes to one video frame.
 Software is included for making an AVI file with your Windows computer via USB2 “High Speed” connection, which you then open with your editing and authoring program, to remove bad parts, rearrange, add titles or music, etc. You can record Uncompressed, or with compression such as Motion JPEG.
 Your program will perform interpolation between frames, or add extra frames, to convert the frame rate for normal video display from a DVD or Blu-Ray disc.
-We have some parts left and can continue to offer it for a while on special order, with about 4 weeks delay until shipment.

 Minimum computer specs per The Imaging Source: